esyeda/Project1/README.md

-#  Travel.AI – AI-Powered Travel Recommendation App
+#  Travel.AI – AI-Powered Travel Recommendation

 Travel.AI is a Python-based tool that integrates the TripAdvisor API with Google Gemini API to recommend the best hotels, restaurants, or attractions based on user input and location.